alexbotello/concert_finder/README.md

 # Concert Finder
-Be automatically notified on your mobile when you're favorite artists/bands are performing in your area

 Uses the Bandsintown API to gather your specific band's concert data and a Discord bot to post data into a Discord channel of your choosing.